 Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
 Retirement benefits for DB plan members are determined by final average compensation and years of service.
 DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to DB plan members.
+In addition, the System's health plan provides all retirees with the option of receiving health, prescription drug, dental and vision coverage under the Michigan Public School Employees' Retirement Act.

 Prior to Pension reform of 2010 there were two plans commonly referred to as Basic and the Member Investment Plan (MIP).
 Basic Plan member's contributions range from 0% - 4%.
 On January 1, 1987, the Member Investment Plan (MIP) was enacted.
 MIP members enrolled prior to January 1, 1990, contribute at a permanently fixed rate of 3.9% of gross wages.
-Members first hired January 1, 1990, or later including Pension Plus Plan members, contribute at various graduated permanently fixed contribution rates from 3.0% -7.0%.
+Members first hired January 1, 1990, or later including Pension Plus Plan members, contribute at various graduated permanently fixed contribution rates from 3.0% - .0%.